mariosky/edx-platform/docs/en_us/course_authors/source/course_student.rst

 Accessing anonymized student IDs
 ********************************

 Some of the tools that are available for use with the edX platform, including external graders and surveys, work with anonymized student data.
-If it becomes necessary to deanonymize previously anonymized data, you can download a CSV file to use for that purpose.
+If it becomes necessary for you to deanonymize previously anonymized data, you can download a CSV file to use for that purpose.

 To download a file of assigned user IDs and anonymized user IDs: